Why are some populations and species more susceptible to novel stressors than others?

 is likely to drive increased wildlife susceptibility to other stressors.

-I have explored this hypothesis in two systems, described below.
+We have explored this hypothesis in two systems, described below.

 is likely to drive increased wildlife susceptibility to other stressors.

-I have explored this hypothesis in two systems, described below.
+We have explored this hypothesis in two systems, described below.

 One likely explanation for variation in disease susceptibility within host species is variation in genetic diversity.
 Genotype could determine resistance to emerging infectious disease, especially at immunogenetic loci, genetic regions involved in the immune response.
 Genetic differences and/or population fragmentation (via reductions in dispersal) could also contribute to variation in the host-associated microbiome, the host's resident community of microscopic organisms (including bacteria, fungi, and other tiny eukaryotic beasties).